View Additional Course Information:

-This course is an advanced studio for students to develop more complex projects with a specific domain of media design.
-Students will compliment the historic and theoretical readings with their own research, and will develop a larger independent project of along their own areas of interest.
-Emphasis is on critical thinking, iterative design methodology and synthesis of research, design production and presentation.
-Topical sections in fall 2013 include the following:
+This course is an advanced studio for students to develop more complex projects within a specific domain of media design.
+Students will compliment the historic and theoretical readings with their own research, and will develop a larger independent project along their own areas of interest.
+Emphasis is on critical thinking, iterative design methodology, and synthesis of research, design production and presentation.
+Topical sections in fall 2015 include the following:

 Information Design: This introduces design process and innovative problem solving in the realm of visualizing information.
 Students will learn to design with multiple levels of information, and cultivate better methodologies around the integration of data with visual aspects of information navigation.

 Open to: Bachelors degree in Communication Design and Design & Technology majors only.
-Pre-requisite(s): PUDT 2100 Core Studio: Interaction
+Pre-requisite(s): PUCD 2125 Core Studio: Interaction or PUDT 2100 Core Studio: Interaction

 Open to Communication Design students.